johannessarpola/rs-hackernews-cli/readme.md

 # CLI For HackerNews

 App is aimed to be a cli to 'browse' HackerNews from the comfort of terminal.
-This is a personal 'hackathon' project I started for fun and to learn some of the interesting things in Rust.
+This is a personal 'hackathon' project I started for fun and to learn some of the interesting things in Rust with crates like Tokio, Hyper and some others.

-Commands to use:
+## Commands to use

-- top = opens the currently opened page of stories (reprints)
+- top = opens the currently opened page of stories (reprints as well)
 - next = retrieves the next 10 stories or comments
 - back = retrieves the previous 10 stories or comments
 - comments [num] = retrieves comments for given story, based on the id of the story shown in [num] ten at a time